Here are answers to some common questions about transferring files and settings.

 You can transfer most files and program settings.
 Specifically:

 Files and folders.
-Everything within the Documents, Music, Pictures, and Shared Documents folders.
-Using advanced options, you can select additional files and folders to transfer from other locations.
+Everything within the Documents, Pictures, and Shared Documents folders.
+Using advanced options, you can select additional files and folders to transfer.

 Program settings.
 Settings that keep your programs configured as you had them on your old computer.
-Windows Easy Transfer doesn't transfer the programs themselves.
-Some programs might not work in this version of Windows, including security programs, antivirus programs, firewall programs (your new computer should already have a firewall running to help ensure safety during the transfer), and programs with software drivers.
+You must first install the programs on your new computer, because Windows Easy Transfer does not transfer the programs themselves.
+Some programs might not work on this version of Windows, including security programs, antivirus programs, firewall programs (your new computer should already have a firewall running to help ensure safety during the transfer), and programs with software drivers.

 Internet settings and favorites.
 Internet connection settings, favorites, and cookies.